The Blog

 How do you teach irony?
 It’s a question I’ve asked myself many times over the years and the only answer I can offer with any degree of honesty is – with great difficulty.
 There’s a simple reason for this.
 With irony you either get it or you don’t, and trying to help those who don’t … Read more

-Not many records survived my ill-judged and much-regretted mid-1980’s vinyl sell-off, but one entire oeuvre made the cut – the series of 1970’s albums by Pete Atkin with lyrics by Clive James.
+Not many records survived my ill-judged mid-1980’s vinyl sell-off, but one entire oeuvre made the cut – the series of 1970’s albums by Pete Atkin with lyrics by Clive James.
 There are several reasons why the Pete and Clive LP’s were considered worth saving.
-It wasn’t just that I spent many of … Read more
+It wasn’t just that I spent many of my formative years … Read more

 My long weekends with Leonard Cohen